hraban/lift/website/source/user-guide.md

        (delete-directory-and-files *working-directory*
            :if-does-not-exist :ignore)))

 This next testsuite is from [Log5][].
-Though the details aren't important, you can be assured that LIFT will the setup before *every* testcase and the teardown after *every* testcase (even if there is an error).
+Though the details aren't important, you can be assured that LIFT will run the setup before every test-case and the teardown after every test-case (even if there is an error).

     (deftestsuite test-stream-sender-with-stream (test-stream-sender)
      (sender-name